 What is the best home theater receiver you can buy?
 Well, that depends on a number of factors.
 Those being: where you plan to use it, number and location of your speakers, your taste for high end sound and your financial situation.
 In a previous write-up I unveiled my top choice.
 Unfortunately, I do not yet have the space or the money to make that purchase.
 So, let’s take a look at the best receivers for the rest of us.
 The following choices are a great fit for even the tightest of spaces…and budgets.

 Streaming music from your smartphone works well with the included bluetooth support, but you also have the option to plug in directly.
 There is a USB port for this purpose conveniently located on the front of the unit.
 No need to use the remote if you download the great Denon remote app for iOS or Android.
-For inputs, you get three HDMI with 2.2 support (required for 4K Ultra HD copy-protected content) and five total.
+For inputs, you get five HDMI with 2.2 support (required for 4K Ultra HD copy-protected content).

-Yamaha RX-V383BL – Yamaha’s entry level version is also limited to five channels.
+Yamaha RX-V385– Yamaha’s entry level version is also limited to five channels.
 It is comparable to the Denon, but is a bit pricier and does not allow for a second subwoofer.
 It only has four HDMI inputs, but all have 2.2 support (required for 4K Ultra HD).
-The Yamaha is also 70 watts per channel and will support HDR 10 and Dolby Vision via a future firmware update.
+The Yamaha has been upgraded to 100 watts per channel in this year’s model and will also support HDR 10 and Dolby Vision.

 Yamaha RX-V681BL – Stepping up in class a bit we have the Yamaha RX-V681BL offering an upgrade to 7.2 channels and 90 watts of power.
-Add to that, the addition of Dolby Atmos surround sound and DTS:X and your in business.
-This one gives you six HDMI inputs with 4K Ultra HD pass-through and upscaling, all of which are 2.2 4K compliant.
+This is an older model, but still packs a punch.
+Check out the RX-V685BL below to get the latest version.
+With the addition of Dolby Atmos surround sound and DTS:X your gonna be happy with either one.
+This one gives you five HDMI inputs with 4K Ultra HD pass-through and upscaling, all of which are 2.2 4K compliant.
 You even get a phono input if you are still hanging on to that turntable and enjoy listening to the old record albums.

 In addition to having HDR (high dynamic range) capability, you can also stream with WiFi, Bluetooth and AirPlay.
 You can stream Pandora, Spotify, SiriusXM radio and more.
 Not to mention the added ability of voice control via an Alexa device like those in the Echo family of products.
 Finally, you can add audio in up to nine separate rooms using Yamaha’s MusicCast.

-Denon AVR-X2300W – Denon has a great 7.2 channel option as well.
+Denon AVR-X2500 – Denon has a great 7.2 channel option as well.
 Like the previously mentioned Yamaha, it also has Dolby Atmos decoding and processing.
-Furthermore, it will be able to decode DTS:X (via a future firmware update).
-For fantastic video to match the immersive sound, it’s fully compatible with HDCP 2.2 on all eight of its HDMI inputs.
-The AVR-X2300W also includes support for 4K Ultra HD, 60Hz video, 4:4:4 Pure Color sub-sampling, and High Dynamic Range (HDR).
+Furthermore, it is able to decode DTS:X and DTS Virtual:X. For fantastic video to match the immersive sound, it’s fully compatible with HDCP 2.2 on all eight of its HDMI inputs.
+The AVR-X2500W also includes support for 4K Ultra HD, 60Hz video, 4:4:4 Pure Color sub-sampling, and High Dynamic Range (HDR).

 The amplifier has decent power, delivering 95 watts per channel.
 In additon, multi-room capability lets you enjoy different sources in two different rooms at the same time.
 Of course, this unit also gives you full wireless connectivity via Wi-Fi and Bluetooth using two antennas.
 You can stream your favorite music through AirPlay and Spotify Connect.